 Choosing the right transfer type allows your funds to arrive smoothly.
-After clicking “Bank transfer” on your fundraiser dashboard, there are a couple of options to choose from, depending on where funds are being sent.
+After clicking “Transfers” on your fundraiser dashboard, there are a couple of options to choose from, depending on where funds are being sent.

-Who will receive the funds - Myself vs Someone Else
+Who will receive the funds - Myself, a business, or someone else

 Choose wisely!
-Only one person can receive funds from each fundraiser at a time, and the current beneficiary and organizer's consent would be required in order to change the beneficiary.
+Only one person can receive funds from each fundraiser at a time, and the current beneficiary and organizer's consent is required to change a beneficiary.

 The person receiving funds will need to meet the bank transfer requirements.

-What type of bank account is right for you - Personal vs Organization
+What type of bank account is right for you - Personal vs Business

-- Personal: This means that an individual will be receiving funds to their own bank account.
-Also sole proprietorships under a social security number.
+Personal: This means an individual will be receiving funds to their own bank account.
+Also, in the US, sole proprietorships under a social security number.

-- Company or Partnership: This means funds are going to an organization's bank account.
+- Business, Company, or Partnership: This means funds are going to an organization's bank account.
 Also sole proprietorships under an EIN.